 The UCI have released the calendar for the 2021 Mercedes-Benz UCI MTB World Cup season.
-There will only be six rounds for both XCO and DH in 2021.
+There will only be six rounds for both cross-country and downhill in 2021.

 Maribor in Slovenia was due to host the opening round of the Downhill World Cup, but this has now been postponed from its original date of April 24-25 and moved to August 14-15.
-Fort William will now be the opening World Cup stop for the downhillers, while Albstadt opens the series for the cross-country men and women.
+With the cancellation of Fort William from this year's calendar, an extra round has been added for the downhillers only at Snowshoe.
+This round will occur during the week prior to the final of the 2021 Mercedes-Benz UCI Mountain Bike World Cup that features both downhill and cross-country racing.

 2021 UCI World Cup and World Championship calendar